About Us

 Who We Are

-The Louisville Zen Center, formerly known as the Louisville Zen Group, is a meditation practice community that follows the tradition of the Rochester Zen Center, one of the oldest and largest Zen organizations in the United States.
-Founded by Roshi Philip Kapleau, author of The Three Pillars of Zen, The Zen of Living and Dying, and other works, the Rochester Zen Center has been a cornerstone in the practice of Zen.
+The Louisville Zen Center is a meditation group in the Rinzai-Sōtō lineage of the Rochester Zen Center, one of the oldest, largest, and most influential Zen centers in the United States.
+The Rochester Zen Center was founded by Roshi Zentetsu Philip Kapleau, author of The Three Pillars of Zen, one of the first books to clearly introduce the practice of Zen to Western readers.

 Our Purpose